automatic-controls/aces-equipment-builder/README.md

 ## Overview

+**NOTE** - this repository is currently [unlicensed](https://opensource.stackexchange.com/questions/1720/what-can-i-assume-if-a-publicly-published-project-has-no-license) (may change in the future).

 This program is a desktop application that interfaces with *WebCTRL* to generate *EIKON* scripts using custom *.logicsymbol* libraries. *ACES EB* is also capable of maintaining a shared set of favorite *.logicsymbol* and *.logic-script* files. *ACES EB* was developed for *Windows* and has not been tested on *Mac* or *Linux* operating systems.

 The primary *.logicsymbol* library should be stored on a shared network drive. *ACES EB* maintains a local copy of the shared library to ensure the application can be used when offline.
 Synchronization occurs when the application is launched, if the shared library is accessible.